-Technical aspects for jet reconstruction in p+p and A+A collisions have been discussed.
+Technical aspects for jet reconstruction in p + p and A + A collisions have been discussed.
 More specifically, the expected performance for jet physics studies in ALICE have been presented.
-The observation of some modifications of the jet structure in Pb+Pb collisions at LHC will be possible for ξ up to \sim 5 where we expect to see a clear distortion of the HBP due to the soft emission generated by gluon radiation over the soft background of the UE.
+The observation of some modifications of the jet structure in Pb + Pb collisions at LHC will be possible over quite a large ξ range where we expect to see a clear distortion of the HBP due to the soft emission generated by gluon radiation over the soft background of the UE.